Access for All Abilities Mini Grants

 The Sherlock Center has awarded more than $160,000 in grants since 2009.
 This funding comes from the Office of Intellectual and Developmental Disabilities.

-We will prioritize applicants that actively include historically underrepresented groups and diverse communities such as veterans, refugees and LGBTQIA+ individuals.
+We prioritize applicants that actively include historically underrepresented groups and diverse communities such as veterans, refugees and LGBTQIA+ individuals.

 Eligibility and projects